Portability requirements (taking your payment overseas)

 Recipients overseas immediately before 1 January 2015 are subject to the rules under which they departed until they return to Australia for more than six weeks.

-Since 1 July 2016, the period a person can normally be paid and continue to receive Family Tax Benefit (FTB) Part A outside Australia will be limited to six weeks.
-This is a reduction from 56 weeks.
+Since 1 July 2016, the period a person can normally be paid and continue to receive Family Tax Benefit (FTB) Part A outside Australia was limited from 56 weeks to six weeks.
 FTB recipients will still be able to take multiple overseas trips and retain FTB but each trip must be less than six weeks duration.

 This change aligns the portability rules for FTB Part A with those of FTB Part B and most income support payments.